-Andrew Shea is a versatile, award-winning director and screenwriter who has enjoyed success in film, television and theatre.
-His films have premiered at several of the most prestigious and selective film festivals in the world: the Cannes Film Festival, the Sundance Film Festival, the Tribeca Film Festival and the South by Southwest Film Festival.
-Shea began his career in Santa Fe, where he founded the New Mexico Repertory Theatre, a regional professional company that grew to become the largest theatre in the history of the state.
+Andrew Shea’s films have premiered at several of the most prestigious and selective film festivals in the world: the Cannes Film Festival Critics Week (Take My Breath Away, narrative short), the Sundance Film Festival (Santa Fe, narrative feature, and The Corndog Man, narrative feature), the Tribeca Film Festival (Portrait of Wally, documentary feature), IDFA (Wrestling Alligators, documentary feature), DOC NYC (Buzz, documentary feature) and the South by Southwest Film Festival (Forfeit, narrative feature).
+Shea began his career in Santa Fe, New Mexico where he founded the New Mexico Repertory Theatre, a regional professional company that grew to become the largest theatre in the history of the state.

 Directing Workshop, Advanced Directing, Acting for Filmmakers, Principles of Film and Television Production

 - Wrestling Alligators (documentary)

 - The Corndog Man (narrative)

 - Santa Fe (narrative)